-- Supporting commissioning managers in delivering commissioning tests to plan and identify mitigation strategies where needed.
+- Supporting the Test Team Leader in delivering commissioning tests to plan.

-- Working with commissioning engineers to ensure successful test execution & overcome non-conformities from commissioning tests.
+- Working with commissioning engineers to ensure successful test execution, and overcoming non-conformities from commissioning tests.

 Who you are…

-You will have experience of line managing teams working in an industrial environment where safety hazards are tightly controlled and managed to ensure a Zero Harm.
+You will have experience of conducting commissioning tests, return to service tests, operational tests or maintenance tests and working in an industrial environment where safety hazards are tightly controlled and managed to ensure a Zero Harm.

-- Educated to at least HNC level in an electrical engineering subject.
-Candidates without this qualification may be considered should they have significant experience.
+- Educated to at least ONC level in an electrical engineering subject.

-- Demonstratable experience of carrying out commissioning tests in a regulated environment.
+- Demonstratable experience of carrying out commissioning or return to service tests in a regulated environment.

 - Background in power generation or other high hazard industry such as Oil & Gas/utilities.

-- Detailed working knowledge of Electrical distribution and control systems such as Low and High Voltage switchgear, Inverters, & UPS systems.
+- Working knowledge of Electrical distribution and control systems such as Low and High Voltage switchgear, Inverters, & UPS systems.

-- Detailed working knowledge of standard industry practices for testing and commissioning.
+- Working knowledge of standard industry practices for testing and commissioning

 It would be great if you also have: